oleks/diku/exp/unums/README.md

 11 summary bits is beginning to sound a bit like "overfitting".

-Juggling exponent and fraction maximum sizes is costly — they are halved or doubled every time.
+Juggling exponent and fraction maximum sizes is costly — they are roughly halved or doubled every time.

 ### 64 bits